Charles L. Christ: Career

 After receiving his degree, he worked for the General Electric Company as a research chemist in Pittsfield, Massachusetts.
 In September, 1941 he returned to academia as an instructor at Wesleyan University.
-From 1942–1945 he returned to Hopkins as an instructor and Associate Director of their C.Y.
+From 1942 to 1945 he returned to Hopkins as an instructor and associate director of their C.Y.
 War Research Laboratory.
 The Laboratory was responsible for developing a super-conducting bolometer for the detection of infrared radiation.
-From 1946–1949 he was group leader for X-ray crystallography at the American Cyanamid Company in Stamford, Connecticut.
+From 1946 to 1949 he was group leader for X-ray crystallography at the American Cyanamid Company in Stamford, Connecticut.

 He was an employee of the U.S. Geological Survey from October, 1949 until his retirement in 1979.
 His research focused on minerals containing uranium, vanadium, and various rare elements.
 He was especially interested in hydrated borate minerals because of the crystal-chemical challenge they present.

 He was a professorial lecturer at the George Washington University in Washington, D.C., from 1956 to 1965.
 In 1960, he published a set of rules governing the formation of complex borate polyanions that became known as Christ's Rules.
 In 1965, he moved from Washington, D.C. to the U.S. Geological Survey's offices in Menlo Park, California.